 where $\mathrm{gSCR}_{\mathrm{lim}}$ is the critical (minimum) gSCR that needs to be maintained to ensure the small signal stability of the GFL units.
-Furthermore, based on the assumption that the system voltages stay close to $1\,\mathrm{p.u.}$ during normal operation and small disturbances, the critical gSCR is an operation-independent value, which can be determined offline with or without the detailed control parameters of the gird-following IBRs \cite{gOSCR}.
+Furthermore, based on the assumption that the system voltages stay close to $1\,\mathrm{p.u.}$ during normal operation and small disturbances, the critical gSCR is an operation-independent value, which can be determined offline with or without the detailed control parameters of the grid-following IBRs \cite{gOSCR}.

+The above small signal stability accounts for the impact of GFL (dynamics and locations) and the networks.
+The GFL dynamics influences the value of $\mathrm{gSCR}_{\mathrm{lim}}$, whereas the GFL capacity and location as well as the network influence the value of $\mathrm{gSCR}$, by influencing $Y_{eq}$.
+In other words, the gSCR-based stability analysis decouples the dynamics-related quantities with the steady-state quantities ($Y_{eq}$).
+The former influences $\mathrm{gSCR}_{\mathrm{lim}}$ and is determined by the GFL dynamics and the network dynamics, which are fixed at the system operation stage once the GFL control algorithm and parameters are selected.
+The latter influences $\mathrm{gSCR}$ and is determined by the GFL capacity and location as well as the admittance matrix.
+As a result, by forcing the $\mathrm{gSCR}\le \mathrm{gSCR}_{\mathrm{lim}}$ during system operation, the small signal stability can be maintained.

-\textbf{Impact of GFM units:} Being modeled and controlled as voltage sources, the GFM converters improves the system strength, thereby enhancing the small-signal stability of power systems with large scale PLL-based GFL converters.
-GFM converters can be modeled as a voltage source in series with an admittance with large magnitude, which can be treated similar to conventional SGs for small-signal analysis (without saturation).
+\textbf{Impact of GFM units:} Being modeled and controlled as voltage sources, the GFM converters improve the system strength, thereby enhancing the small-signal stability of power systems with large-scale PLL-based GFL converters.
+GFM converters can be modeled as a voltage source in series with an admittance with a large magnitude, which can be treated similarly to conventional SGs for small-signal analysis (without saturation).
 Hence, the small-signal stability constraints considering the impact of GFM converters can be represented by \cite{9282199}: